The Effect Audio Thor II is a second-generation cable release in the company’s Premium Line using a pure silver Litz build. It is priced at $399.

-Both are firmly musical and have excellent dynamics but the Thor II differs in terms of vocal presence and top end articulation where there seems to be a little more air and space.
+Both are firmly musical and have excellent dynamics but the Thor II differs in terms of vocal presence and top-end articulation where there seems to be a little more air and space.

 The Thor I, by comparison, is a bit more attenuated in terms of treble presence and a little more laid back with slightly less extension and energy.
-The Thor II vocals are also slightly more forward with a bit more focus and definition which delivers a more vivid and engaging signature overall.
+Thor II’s vocals are also slightly more forward with a bit more focus and definition which delivers a more vivid and engaging signature overall.